Englishtown, New Jersey: Education

-Manalapan-Englishtown Middle School with 1,227 students in grades 7 and 8.
-The district is overseen by a nine-member board of education, which sets policy and oversees the fiscal and educational operation of the district; Seats on the board are allocated based on population, with one seat assigned to Englishtown.
+Manalapan-Englishtown Middle School with 1,158 students in grades 7–8.
+The district is overseen by a nine-member board of education, which sets policy and oversees the fiscal and educational operation of the district.
+Seats on the nine-member board are allocated based on population, with one seat assigned to Englishtown.

-Students from Englishtown in public school for ninth through twelfth grades attend Manalapan High School as part of the Freehold Regional High School District (FRHSD).
-The Freehold Regional High School District also serves students from Colts Neck Township, Englishtown, Farmingdale, Freehold Borough, Freehold Township, Howell Township and Marlboro Township.
-As of the 2019–2020 school year, Manalapan High School had an enrollment of 1,879 students and 122.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.3:1.
-Students may apply to attend one of the district's six specialized learning centers, including the Science and Engineering Learning Center hosted at Manalapan High School.
+Students from Englishtown in public school for ninth through twelfth grades attend Manalapan High School, as part of the Freehold Regional High School District.
+The Freehold Regional High School District also serves students from Colts Neck Township, Farmingdale, Freehold Borough, Freehold Township, Howell Township and Marlboro Township.
+As of the 2023–24 school year, Manalapan High School had an enrollment of 1,740 students and 115.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
+Students may apply to attend one of the district's specialized learning centers, including the Science and Engineering Learning Center hosted at Manalapan High School.
 The FRHSD board of education has nine members, who are elected to three-year terms from each of the constituent districts.
 Each member is allocated a fraction of a vote that totals to nine points, with Englishtown allocated one member, who has 0.5 votes.

 Public high school students also have the option of attending one of the Monmouth County Vocational School District's five career academies.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 6.42 mi of roadways, of which 4.44 mi were maintained by the municipality and 1.98 mi by Monmouth County.

-County Route 522 and County Route 527 are the most prominent roads directly serving the borough.
+County Route 522 (Wood Avenue) and County Route 527 are the most prominent roads directly serving the borough.

 Public transportation

-In the 19th & 20th centuries, Englishtown Borough and Manalapan Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
+In the 19th and 20th centuries, Englishtown Borough and Manalapan Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
 This railway was owned and operated by the Camden & Amboy Railroad Company (C&A), in which surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
 The first section of line was opened on July 18, 1853.
 The establishment of the Freehold & Jamesburg Agricultural Railroad allowed this region to become a transportation hub.
 The Freehold and Jamesburg Railroad was abandoned by the early 1930s.
 A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners (PUC) to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.

 NJ Transit offers bus service between Englishtown and the Port Authority Bus Terminal in Midtown Manhattan, which is available on the 139 route.